ripple/explorer/CONTRIBUTING.md

 # Contributing
-Thanks contributing to the explorer!
+Thanks for contributing to the explorer!

 We're thrilled you're interested and your help is greatly appreciated.
 Contributing is a great way to learn about the XRP Ledger (XRPL).